reshuttle/reshuttle/src/pages/articles/crazy-fast-create-react-app-project-with-server-side-rendering.md

 </html>
 ```

 After fetching this response, our browser need to fetch the bundled javascript code which in this case is `/app.js`.
 Then, the browser will render our React components to the DOM.
 So the performance will depends on your internet connection and CPU power.
 See?
-This approach takes a lot of times even until users can see the actual page looks like.
+This approach takes a lot of times even until the users can see the actual page looks like.

 On the other hand, server-side rendering use the server to render our React components.
 That's what makes it _CRAZY FAST ⚡_.
 So the users can immediately see the page content, even before the browser gets the bundled javascript.